COPA-DATA/AddInBasics/README.md

 To open projects of this repository please install Visual Studio Developer Tools, they available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1463468.COPA-DATASCADAAdd-InDeveloperToolsforVS)

-This repository contains Add-Ins training samples.
-All projects of this folder are added at solution [Training.sln](Training.sln)
+This repository contains Add-Ins basic samples.
+All projects of this folder are added at solution [Basics.sln](Basics.sln)

 # AddInEngine